cozy/cozy-stack/docs/archives/onboarding.md

 several install types by picking the correct `onboarding` application / branch.

-This makes it easier to add more onboarding steps and have them run on already-installed cozy : On next login after onboarding application update, it will ask the user.
+This makes it easier to add more onboarding steps and have them run on already-installed cozy: On next login after onboarding application update, it will ask the user.

 ## Redirections